LukasHromadnik/FEL-UI-SZZ/MAS/05-extensive-form_games.md

 Mixed strategies are defined as before as a probability distribution over pure strategies.

-A **behavioral strategy** of player $i$ is a product of probability distributions over actions in each information set
+A **behavioral strategy** $\beta_i$ of player $i$ is a product of probability distributions over actions in each information set
 $$\beta_i: \prod_{I \in \mathcal{I}_i} \Delta(\chi(I))$$

-To compare mixed and behaviour strategy:
+To compare mixed and behavioral strategy:

 * mixed strategy: flip a coin and based on the result use the selected strategy for the whole game,
-* behaviour strategy: we need to flip a coin before every action.
+* behavioral strategy: we need to flip a coin before every action.

 ## Perfect Recall in EFGs